 - The warrior diet is a much stricter type of intermittent fasting, alternating between 20 hours of under-eating and 4 hours of unlimited intake.

-Some folks also like to mix some of the above philosophies together along with popular diet philosophies such as a ‘Keto’ program.
+Some folks also like to mix some of the above philosophies and popular diet philosophies, such as a ‘Keto’ program.

-If you have decided to pursue intermittent fasting, it is best to consult your physician in order to figure out which program is less risky, safe, and can yield results for you.
+If you have decided to pursue intermittent fasting, it is best to consult your physician to figure out which program is less risky, safe, and yield results for you.

 Do you really need apps to help with Intermittent fasting?

-Once you have decided to start your intermittent fasting journey, you are going to require effective tools and techniques to keep you on the plan, keep you motivated and keep you healthy.
+Once you have decided to start your intermittent fasting journey, you will require effective tools and techniques to keep you on the plan, keep you motivated, and healthy.

 - Planning and calendaring